(Warning: Spoilers for Sunday and Monday's two-part "24" premiere follow.)

 Fans of the show have already seen Jack’s wife killed, watched him become a heroin addict to get close to a needed source, have seen one president and one ex-president killed and another president guilty of plotting against the country.
 His friends keep getting killed off, he always gets the girl but never keeps her, and his daughter constantly needs saving from random dangers.

-Last season’s plot twist concerned President Charles Logan, who turned from incompetent weasel to manipulative evil-doer in a matter of moments .
+Last season’s plot twist concerned President Charles Logan, who turned from incompetent weasel to manipulative evil-doer in a .
 The change took everyone by surprise, even the actor who plays Logan, and didn’t make a whole lot of sense.
 If something similar happens this season — if Wayne Palmer turns out to be evil, or his sister is really working for the terrorists, that may be a sign that writers are desperate to keep viewers guessing by any means necessary.

 But it’s also obvious that the fears the show exploits are real.